Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 This program consists of two “tracks”—Elements of Craft and Foundations of Consciousness—that work in harmony to provide you with both the skillset and the mindset you need to write meaningful memoir and create a conscious writing practice.

-Think of Elements of Craft as the skillset that empowers you with nuts-and-bolts strategy—the skills—you need to craft your life experiences into memoir stories that speaks to others.
+Think of Elements of Craft as the skillset that empowers you with nuts-and-bolts strategy—the skills—you need to craft your life experiences into memoir stories that speak to others.

 Think of Foundations of Consciousness as the mindset work that empowers you to claim your voice and sustain your writing practice no matter how harsh your inner critic.